Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

 \subsection{Encoding and Multiform Visualizations}

-The table view encodes each selected vector or matrix using one of multiple alternative visual encodings suitable for the data type.
-This includes bars, dots, proportional symbols, or brightness for numerical data, color or positional/matrix encoding for categorical data, and heatmaps for matrices (addressing requirement~\ref{req:encoding}).
+The table view encodes each selected column or matrix using one of multiple alternative visual encodings suitable for the data type, including bars, dots, proportional symbols, or brightness for numerical data; color or positional/matrix encoding for categorical data; and heatmaps for matrices.

-The visual encoding for each column can be changed on demand~\cite{lex_visbricks:_2011}, supporting the multiform principle~(\ref{req:multiform}).
+Following the multiform principle~\cite{lex_visbricks:_2011}, the visual encoding for each column can be changed on demand.
 For example, the default bar encoding a single numerical attribute can be interactively changed to a proportional symbol, if desired.
 Dedicated visual encodings are used for aggregates: box plots and histograms show the distribution of numerical values; stacked bars and histograms show relative frequencies of categories in an aggregate.
-A list of text items is represented as a truncated list of examples.
+A list of textual items is represented as a truncated list of examples.
 Figure~\ref{fig:visualizations_vector} gives an overview of the visual encodings available for numerical, categorical, and textual attributes with and without aggregation.
 Figure~\ref{fig:visualizations_matrix} summarizes how a matrix can be aggregated in column and row directions.
+In theory, the aggregation choices for the matrix rows and columns should be symmetric.
+Our limited choices of visualizations for aggregated rows and columns stem from our design decision to show the aggregated rows with fixed height, whereas for aggregated columns the width is flexible and by default reflects the width of the matrix.
+Thus, most of the visualizations available for aggregated columns (e.g., box plots or dot plots) are not suitable for aggregated rows, as there would not be sufficient space.

-While our implementation is not comprehensive, we deliberately limit the range of visual encodings to choices that either offer superior perceptual properties or are very compact, thus allowing users to choose between the perceptual accuracy and space utilization.
+We limit ourselves to these choices because they either offer good perceptual properties (e.g., encoding by position) or are very compact, thus allowing users to choose between perceptual accuracy and space utilization.
 We deliberately do not offer visual encodings that we consider to be problematic.
-For example, a bar representing an average of a group does not communicate any variability and is therefore not a suitable visualization for an aggregated vector~\cite{streit_points_2014}.
+For example, a bar representing an average of a group does not communicate any variability and is therefore not a suitable visualization for an aggregated attribute~\cite{streit_points_2014}.

+We chose a dash to encode missing values (Figure \ref{fig:fertility} (d)).
+We also considered a dedicated color, but dashes have the advantage that their visual saliency is lower (i.e., they do not draw as much attention), but are still clearly visible at all levels of detail.